What’s the problem?

 HFCs – short for Hydrofluorocarbons – are used in refrigeration, air conditioning systems, as blowing agents in sprays, foams and insulating materials and as fire extinguishing agents.
 They are highly effective and energy efficient refrigerants.

-Due to HFCs having a high global warming potential (GWP), their production and use are being phased down.
+Due to the high global warming potential (GWP) of some HFC refrigerants, their consumption is being phased down.
 In Europe, this phase down is managed with quotas that promote a gradual shift to lower GWP alternatives.

 These quotas are circumnavigated by criminal organisations, who make vast profits on the black market by smuggling large amounts of refrigerant gases into countries across Europe.
 And by doing this, they also increase the amount of high GWP HFCs being circulated in Europe.

 Recently, thanks to efforts by the HFCs value chain, EFCTC, the wider refrigerant industry and authorities, effective steps have been taken to tackle this problem.
 However, more work needs to be done.

 With some member states in Europe taking strong measures to tackle the illegal trade, there is a risk that criminals will find different routes and new ways to circumvent the law.

 To avoid this, EFCTC calls for the following: